 Way before we decided to self-drive across Africa, I asked fellow travelers about their gorilla trek experience.
 “To see the gorillas is incredible, it’s worth the high cost to see them in their natural habitat,” my friend had told me.
 It was an easy decision to add gorilla trekking to our Africa bucket list.

-So, when we were presented the opportunity to go gorilla trekking we made our way to Uganda to visit the largest population of mountain gorillas in the world.
+So, when we had the opportunity to go gorilla trekking, we made our way to Uganda to visit the largest population of mountain gorillas in the world.

-Gorilla trekking is a hike into Bwindi Impenetrable National Park, a jungle that is home to mountain gorillas.
-The trek involves getting a little dirty and bushwhacking through thick jungle with an experienced local guide to find a troop of habituated gorillas.
+Gorilla trekking is a hike into Bwindi Impenetrable National Park, jungle home to mountain gorillas.
+The trek involves getting a little dirty and bushwhacking through the thick jungle with an experienced local guide to find a troop of habituated gorillas.